 - Critical Thinking: Carpentry is depended upon a number of things: distributors of wood, the client’s specifications, co-workers, and underlings, etc. There may be situations when the completion of the work is being delayed, or there are frequent changes made to the assignment by the client.
 It is during these situations a carpenter must be able to think it through and come up with workable solutions.

 - Communication: It is essential to establish a smooth and coherent channel of communication and understanding between you and the client.
-You must listen to the client carefully and incorporate everything he requires (unless the demands are unreasonable!)
+You must listen to the client carefully and incorporate everything he requires (unless the demands are unreasonable!).
 The more attentive you are to the client, the more reputation you gain and hence, more work.

 - Creativity: While it is important you pay attention to every detail given by the client, you should be able to convey better and more creative ideas to the client.
 This will provide you more opportunities to work on different assignments.

-2. Job Specifications
+Freelance Carpenter Job Specifications

-While carpentry is usually a matter of practical skills, there are courses which impart both theoretical and practical knowledge apart from granting you a shiny certificate.
+While carpentry is usually a matter of practical skills, there are courses that impart both theoretical and practical knowledge apart from granting you a shiny certificate.
 The following points will clarify the whole thing:

 - In India, there is a number of Industrial Training Institutes (ITIs) established under the aegis of the Directorate General of Employment & Training, which functions under the Ministry of Skill Development and Entrepreneurship of the Union Government.

-- These institutes offer courses on carpentry, which cover a wide array of subjects such as Familiarization of hand tools, multiple chiseling practices, the layout of various furniture, measurement of materials, categorization of joint framing joints, plywood, etc.
+- These institutes offer courses on carpentry, which cover a wide array of subjects such as Familiarization with hand tools, multiple chiseling practices, the layout of various furniture, measurement of materials, categorization of joint framing joints, plywood, etc.

 - The most common form of education in carpentry is through apprenticeship.
-Such apprenticeship usually requires three-four years to finish.
+Such an apprenticeship usually requires three-four years to finish.
 There are varying eligibility criteria in different countries such as in the United States, for an apprenticeship program, the candidate must be minimum 18-year old and a high school graduate; in India, the eligibility courses generally require successful completion of 8th grade from a recognized school.
-There are notable apprenticeship programs in India such as the Apprenticeship Training Scheme monitored by the Directorate General of Training, whose duration is one year for those candidates who have written the ITI main examination.
+There are notable apprenticeship programs in India, such as the Apprenticeship Training Scheme monitored by the Directorate General of Training, whose duration is one year for those candidates who have written the ITI main examination.
 For rookies, it generally takes three years.
 During the apprenticeship period, the trainees are legally entitled to a stipend.